tido64/rainbow/README.md

 	$ git clone --recursive https://bitbucket.org/tido/rainbow.git

 The repository only includes some of the libraries required to build Rainbow.
-The remaining requisites is listed on each platform's section.
+The remaining requisites are listed in each platform's section below.
 They must be installed or copied into the repository before you can start building Rainbow.

 Easiest way to build Rainbow is to use the provided build scripts: